danboid/shufti/README.md

 ### By Dan MacDonald, 2017

-**shufti** is a lightweight, PyQt5-based image viewer.
+**shufti** is a lightweight, PyQt-based image viewer.
 It automatically saves and restores the zoom level, rotation, window size, desktop location and the scrollbar positions (ie viewing area) for every image it loads, on a per-image/location basis.
-It supports viewing .jpg, .png, .gif and .bmp files, amongst others.
+It supports viewing .jpg, .png, .gif, .tif and .bmp files, amongst others.

 shufti has no GUI to consume precious image viewing space.
 It aims to be efficient and lightweight - it will never edit images, play videos or do you a brew.
-Its complete and uncompressed source code is approx. 11KB.
+Its complete, uncompressed source code is approx. 12KB.

 shufti is free and open source software licensed under the latest GNU Affero GPL license and should run on any platform that can run PyQt - that includes GNU/Linux, *BSD, macOS and Windows.